enze-chen/cme106-python/_sources/intro.md

 This Jupyter Book contains a series of Python exercises aimed at introducing students to scientific computing in the context of [CME 106: Introduction to Probability and Statistics for Engineers](https://explorecourses.stanford.edu/search?q=cme106+statistics) at [Stanford University](https://www.stanford.edu/).
-The exercises are adapted from the MATLAB Workbook by [Vadim Khayms](https://icme.stanford.edu/people/vadim-khayms), Senior Lecturer in Mechanical Engineering, and created by [Enze Chen](https://mse.stanford.edu/people/enze-chen), Lecturer in Materials Science and Engineering.
+The exercises are adapted by [Enze Chen](https://mse.stanford.edu/people/enze-chen), Lecturer in Materials Science and Engineering, from the MATLAB Workbook created by [Vadim Khayms](https://icme.stanford.edu/people/vadim-khayms), Senior Lecturer in Mechanical Engineering.
 We hope you will find these exercises useful for your studies!